save196/dwm/README.md

 process I specified at what line of config.def.h you can find these dependencies mentioned.

-The default terminal is suckless st, to change it replace st with your favourite terminal.
+The default terminal is suckless st, but you can change it with your favourite terminal.
-Occurrences of st to replace can be found in config.def.h lines: 63, 65, 76.
+Occurrences of st to replace can be found in config.def.h at lines: 63, 65, 76.

-To set your favorite web browser you can either set a system env var '$BROWSER' in your .profile (ex. 'export BROWSER="firefox"') or replace '$BROWSER' in config.def.h at line 75 with your favorite one.
+To set your favorite web browser you can either set a system env var '$BROWSER' in your .profile file (ex. by adding 'export BROWSER="firefox"' to it) or replace '$BROWSER' in config.def.h at line 75 with your favorite one.

 For some tasks (change volume/change backlight/take a screenshot) custom scripts are used.